conorluddy/React-Portfolio-2017/content/development/web-development.md

 Liberty hired a small team of us to design and build their current website.
-I was the front-end developer for the project, so I built the front-end [CSS, JavaScript, HTML] of their current website.
-The design aspect was left to the professionals this time.
+I was the front-end developer for the project, so I built the front-end [CSS, JavaScript, HTML] of their current responsive website.
+The aim was to make it load as quickly as possible, as well as making it modular so that it would be quick and easy to compose new page layouts.

 <div component="image-curtains" modifier="" layout="LR" >
   ![alt text](../../assets/images/hero/liberty-home-macbook.jpg "Title")